HangfireIO/Hangfire/README.md

 Installation
 -------------

 HangFire stores its data in the Redis server instance, so you need to install it first.
-To learn different options and their pros and cons, see the [Installing Redis]() page in the documentation.
+To learn different options and their pros and cons, see *Redis installation* section of the [Installation page](https://github.com/odinserj/HangFire/wiki/Installation) in the documentation.
 But for now we'll install it using the simplest method through the NuGet Package Manager Console:

 <pre style="background-color: #202020;border: 4px solid silver;border-radius: 3px;color: #E2E2E2;display: block;padding: 10px;">PM> Install-Package Redis-32</pre>

 Package Manager will install the Redis binaries to the `<project-folder>\packages\redis-32.<*>\tools` folder.
 Just open this folder and run the `redis-server.exe` program.

-Next, install the HangFire into your **ASP.NET application** using the Package Manager again:
+Next, install the HangFire into your **ASP.NET application** using the Package Manager Console again:

 <pre style="background-color: #202020;border: 4px solid silver;border-radius: 3px;color: #E2E2E2;display: block;padding: 10px;">PM> Install-Package HangFire</pre>